-2) Yangzheng Xiaoji is a traditional Chinese formula consisting of 14 herbs, is beneficial to cancer patients with certain solid tumors when used in combination with chemotherapy.
+2) Yangzheng Xiaoji is beneficial to cancer patients with certain solid tumors when used in combination with chemotherapy.
+It is a traditional Chinese formula consisting of 14 herbs.
 It suggests that combining the formula with conventional as well as new therapies could hold the key to developing new treatments for cancer patients.

 3) Herbal Antitoxin therapy is a regularly used type of therapy with proven effects in inhibiting tumor growth.
 Kelp and Pokeroot are amongst the herbs known to dissolve tumors.

 4) Blood activating therapy helps reduce coagulation and inflammatory reactions associated with immune response.

 Acupuncture can be offered to manage the side effects of conventional cancer treatment (chemotherapy, radiotherapy and surgery), and address the underlying patterns of cancer.
 Acupuncture treatment usually involves working with both aspects.
 During conventional treatment, one often has to focus on dealing with its side effects.
 When treatment is finished, one can begin to focus more on treating the underlying patterns which led to the cancer developing, in order to help the patient back to full health, and to decrease the chance of recurrence.

 Guidelines of Diagnosis and Therapy in Oncology with Traditional Chinese Medicine